TheNenae/TheChels.github.io/README.md

 <p>There are several ways to submit blog articles</p>

-<p>The quickest way to get something published is to open a <a href="https://github.com/">github account</a> and <a href="https://help.github.com/articles/fork-a-repo">fork the repo</a> which can be found at http://github.com/thechels/thechels.me, then create a <a href="http://daringfireball.net/projects/markdown/basics">markdown file</a> and <a href="https://help.github.com/articles/using-pull-requests">submit a pull request</a> this sounds complicated, but long term this makes it very easy for those published regularly.</p>
+<p>The quickest way to get something published is to open a <a href="https://github.com/">github account</a>
+and <a href="https://help.github.com/articles/fork-a-repo">fork the repo</a> which can be found at <a href="http://github.com/thechels/thechels.github.io">Github.com/TheChels</a>, then create a <a href="http://daringfireball.net/projects/markdown/basics">markdown file</a> in the _posts folder and then <a href="https://help.github.com/articles/using-pull-requests">submit a pull request</a> this sounds complicated and is more suited to developers, but long term this makes it very easy for those published regularly.</p>

-<p>The next and slowest way is to email editor@thechels.co.uk with either attaching a text document.
+<p>The next and slowest way is to email editor@thechels.co.uk with either attaching a text document (.md or .txt).
 Do not send Microsoft Word documents, they are as useful to us as the trophy cabinet at the Emirates.
 That is the sort of thing an Arsenal fan would do.</p>

 <h4 id="blog"></h4>